datalad/datalad/paper.md

 **They are generic and might lack support for domain specific solutions.**
 Git can interact with other repositories on the file system or accessible via a set of standard (ssh, http) or custom (Git) network transport protocols.
-Interaction with non git-aware portals should then be implemented via custom Git transfer protocols, as it e.g. was done in datalad-osf [TODOREF].
+Interaction with non git-aware portals should then be implemented via custom Git transfer protocols, as it e.g. was done in datalad-osf [@datalad-osf:zenodo].
 Git-annex provides access to a wide range of external data storage resources via various protocols, but cannot implement all idiosyncracies of any individual data portal.
 In particular, scientific data is frequently stored in compressed archives to reduce its storage demands, or on specialized servers, such as XNAT (www.xnat.org).
 To address these demands, git-annex implemented support for external special remotes by establishing a protocol [@git-annex:special_remotes_protocol] through which external tools can provide custom transport functionality transparently to the user.